-- Use fire extinguishers only on small fires that are just starting to burn. - Never turn your back to a fire.
-Always keep a clear exit between you and the fire. - Lift the extinguisher by the bottom handle with one hand.
-The bottom handle will not activate the extinguisher. - Most extinguishers will have a plastic tab around the handle.
+- 1. Use fire extinguishers only on small fires that are just starting to burn. - 2.
+Never turn your back on a fire.
+Always keep a clear exit between you and the fire. - 3.
+Lift the extinguisher by the bottom handle with one hand.
+The bottom handle will not activate the extinguisher. - 4.
+Most extinguishers will have a plastic tab around the handle.
 Grasp the tab, pull and twist to break free.
-Discard tab. - Follow the P.A.S.S. acronym: - -Pull Pull the pin or ring after breaking plastic tie. - -Aim Aim the nozzle at the base of the fire. - -Squeeze Squeeze or press the handles together.

-- -Sweep Sweep the nozzle slowly from side to side, aiming at the base of the fire. - Continue until the extinguisher is empty. - Exit to a safe location. - Any type of fire must be reported.
-Call 911 on a district phone or Central Dispatch at 972-860-4290 on your cell phone.
+Discard tab. - 5.
+Follow the P.A.S.S. acronym: - -Pull Pull the pin or ring after breaking plastic tie. - -Aim Aim the nozzle at the base of the fire. - -Squeeze Squeeze or press the handles together. - -Sweep Sweep the nozzle slowly from side to side, aiming at the base of the fire. - 6.
+Continue until the extinguisher is empty. - 7.
+Exit to a safe location. - 8.
+Any type of fire must be reported.
+Call 911 on a district phone or Central Dispatch at 972-860-4290 on your cellphone.